Search

 Back to top

 A worker with a properly adjusted chair and desk might need only very light wrist support, if any.
-It is important to make sure that wrists do not rest on the desk, or too heavily on a wrist rest.
-However, even minimal support for the forearms or wrists with arm rests and wrist rests can take a lot of muscular tension out of the neck, shoulders and arms, without subjecting other parts of the body to unnecessary pressure or strain.
+It is important to make sure that your wrists do not rest on the desk or are placed too heavily on a wrist rest.
+However, even minimal support for the forearms or wrists with arm rests and wrist rests can significantly of muscular tension out of the neck, shoulders and arms, without subjecting other parts of the body to unnecessary pressure or strain.

 Should I get a wrist rest?